SBP Premium Calculator (Survivor Benefit Plan)

 Practical tips for choosing a base amount

-- Start with the income gap: Estimate how much monthly income your survivor would need to maintain core expenses.
+- Start with the income gap: Estimate how much monthly income your survivor would need to maintain core expenses, then divide by 0.55 to get the base amount that produces it.

 - Compare premium vs. benefit: The premium is ongoing; the annuity is contingent.
 Consider other survivor income sources (VA, Social Security, savings, insurance).